I’m usually pinned as someone who is resilient.

 Your true self is the person who’s been doing their best with what they were given.
 And that person is a wonderful soul who deserves all the love and happiness and acceptance the world has to offer.

 The person you are loves and accepts people in every form and in every walk of life- show that to yourself, too.
-Even your sad outbursts, and confusion, and all the mixed up ways we deal with our day to day by simply faking it.
+Even your sad outbursts, and confusion, and all the mixed-up ways we deal with our day to day by simply faking it.
 You’re doing your best and I’m really proud of you for that.

 Big hugs and big love.